Introducing a Breast Cancer Clinical Trial,

 There are no placebos in this study.

-Everyone will receive treatment for their breast cancer and both you and your doctor will know which treatment you are assigned to (open-label).
+Everyone will receive treatment for their breast cancer, and both you and your doctor will know which treatment you are assigned to (open-label).

-You will be assigned in a random manner (like a flip of a coin) to start taking (Z)-endoxifen or start taking exemestane and goserelintreatment.
-If after 4 weeks of the assigned treatment, your biopsy shows the treatment is not working for you, your doctor may offer to modify your treatment.
+If, after 4 weeks of the assigned treatment, your biopsy shows the treatment is not working for you, your doctor may offer to modify your treatment.

 • I think I am menopausal.
 Can I participate?